michaeluno/admin-page-framework/readme.txt

 - Fixed an issue of a fatal error `Maximum function nesting level of 'x' reached` when the server enables the XDebug extension and sets a low value for the `xdebug.max_nesting_level` option.

 = 3.7.2 - 2015/12/11 =
-- Fixed a compatibility issue with WordPress 4.4 that widget fileds with a section could no longer save and retrieve the values.
+- Fixed a compatibility issue with WordPress 4.4 that widget fields with a section could no longer save and retrieve the values.
 - Fixed a bug that the framework library files and user-generated library files were missing file doc-blocks.
 - Fixed an issue that custom field type specific text domain could not be converted with the Generator tool.
 - Changed the form sections and fields registration mechanism of the admin page class to accept items without the `page_slug` and `tab_slug` by letting them being added to the current page or tab which is registed by the classs.